Centene Corporation research snapshot

 Munger risk inversion

-The thesis fails if medical costs outrun rates, if Marketplace morbidity again exceeds assumptions, if ACA subsidy rules reduce membership, if Medicaid redeterminations pressure volume, or if regulators and states demand lower margins.
+The thesis fails if medical costs outrun rates, if Marketplace membership keeps shrinking, if ACA subsidy rules reduce enrollment, if Medicaid redeterminations pressure volume, if the non-recurring earnings in 2026 are not repeated, or if regulators and states demand lower margins.

 Management